feschber/lan-mouse/README.md

 # Lan Mouse
-- _Now with a gtk frontend_

 Lan Mouse is a mouse and keyboard sharing software similar to universal-control on Apple devices.
 It allows for using multiple pcs with a single set of mouse and keyboard.
+This is also known as a Software KVM switch.

-The primary target is Wayland on Linux but Windows and MacOS have partial support as well (see below for more details).
+The primary target is Wayland on Linux but Windows and MacOS and Linux on Xorg have partial support as well (see below for more details).

+- _Now with a gtk frontend_

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://github.com/feschber/lan-mouse/assets/40996949/016a06a9-76db-4951-9dcc-127d012c59df">